bellamariz/distributed-algorithm-consensus/README.md

 ### Consensus Protocol

 The challenge here is to implement a consensus protocol for determining which UAV will leave the swarm in order to collect data from a sensor.
-We will implement a known consensus algorithm and the value for decision will be (1) the closest UAV to the sensor, i.e. UAV smallest in distance from sensor, or (2) the UAV which owns that sensor (i.e. for each UAV i, they have a sensor i deployed).
+We will implement a known consensus algorithm and the value for decision will be the closest UAV to the sensor, i.e. UAV smallest in distance from sensor.

 ## Development Steps